-Placement testing is required of most students before beginning classes at Virginia Western.
-All students who are entering a program of study or enrolling in any courses requiring a mathematics or English prerequisite (Description of Courses) must take the Virginia Placement Test (VPT).
-This includes transfer students who do not have credit in mathematics or English.
+Placement testing is required of some students before beginning classes at Virginia Western.
+All students who are entering a program of study or enrolling in any courses requiring a mathematics or English prerequisite (Description of Courses) may need to take the Virginia Placement Test (VPT).
+This may include transfer students who do not have credit in mathematics or English.

 Students must submit their applications for admission to Virginia Western before taking the placement tests.
 Placement testing must be completed prior to meeting with an academic adviser to establish a course schedule.